-July 2014
+July 2013

-New York Non-Profit Revitalization Act of 2013 Reforms Governance Rules for Nonprofits
+Non-Profit Revitalization Act of 2013: New York Law Would Reform Governance Rules for Nonprofits

-Signed into law in the final days of last year, the New York Non-Profit Revitalization Act of 2013 is designed to reform the statutory requirements for governance of nonprofit organizations (both not-for-profit corporations and wholly charitable trusts), expand the Attorney General's enforcement powers, and modernize and clarify some of the more mechanical and procedural New York rules applicable to not-for-profit corporations.
-Most provisions took effect on July 1, 2014.
+In late June, the New York state legislature passed legislation designed to reform the statutory requirements for governance of nonprofit organizations - both not-for-profit corporations and wholly charitable trusts.
+It also would expand the Attorney General's enforcement powers and modernize and clarify some of the more mechanical and procedural New York rules applicable to not-for-profit corporations.